kwilkos/cxf/samples/handlers/README.txt

 Running the demo using java
 ---------------------------

+Run the applications using the configuration information in the files celtix-server.xml and celtix-client.xml.
+The server will use the FileLoggingHandler and the client will use the SmallNumberHandler.

-From the samples/handlers directory run the commands, entered on a single command line:
+From the samples/handlers directory run the commands (entered on a single command line):

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=$CELTIX_HOME/etc/logging.properties
+         -Dcatalina.home=../../lib/tomcat/5.5.9/
+         -Dceltix.config.file=file:///$CELTIX_HOME/samples/handlers/celtix-server.xml
          demo.handlers.server.Server &

     java -Djava.util.logging.config.file=$CELTIX_HOME/etc/logging.properties
+         -Dceltix.config.file=file:///$CELTIX_HOME/samples/handlers/celtix-client.xml
          demo.handlers.client.Client ./wsdl/addNumbers.wsdl

 The server process starts in the background.
-After running the client, use the kill command to terminate the server process.

 For Windows (may use either forward or back slashes): start
     java -Djava.util.logging.config.file=%CELTIX_HOME%\etc\logging.properties
+         -Dcatalina.home=..\..\lib\tomcat\5.5.9\
+         -Dceltix.config.file=file:///%CELTIX_HOME%\samples\handlers\celtix-server.xml
          demo.handlers.server.Server

     java -Djava.util.logging.config.file=%CELTIX_HOME%\etc\logging.properties
+         -Dceltix.config.file=file:///%CELTIX_HOME%\samples\handlers\celtix-client.xml
          demo.handlers.client.Client .\wsdl\addNumbers.wsdl

+The server process starts in a new command window.

+Notice that the FileLoggingHandler, specified in the configuration file celtix-server.xml, logs information to the console and makes entries into the file demo.log, which is in the samples/handler directory.
+Also, the SmallNumberHandler, specified in the configuration file celtix-client.xml, logs information to the console in which the client application runs.

+Now run the server process using the LoggingHandler.
+The client does not use a handler.

+From the samples/handlers directory run the commands (entered on a single command line):

+For UNIX (must use forward slashes):
+    java -Djava.util.logging.config.file=$CELTIX_HOME/etc/logging.properties
+         -Dcatalina.home=../../lib/tomcat/5.5.9/
+         demo.handlers.server.Server &

+    java -Djava.util.logging.config.file=$CELTIX_HOME/etc/logging.properties
+         demo.handlers.client.Client ./wsdl/addNumbers.wsdl

+The server process starts in the background.

+For Windows (may use either forward or back slashes): start
+    java -Djava.util.logging.config.file=%CELTIX_HOME%\etc\logging.properties
+         -Dcatalina.home=..\..\lib\tomcat\5.5.9\
+         demo.handlers.server.Server

+    java -Djava.util.logging.config.file=%CELTIX_HOME%\etc\logging.properties
+         demo.handlers.client.Client .\wsdl\addNumbers.wsdl

+The server process starts in a new command window.

-A new command windows opens for the server process.
-After running the client, terminate the server process by issuing Ctrl-C in its command window.
+After running the client, terminate the server process.

 To remove the code generated from the WSDL file and the .class files, either delete the build directory and its contents or run: